lokeshsonawane95/lokeshsonawane95/README.md

 - 👀 I’m interested in Python, New Technologies
 - 🌱 I’m currently learning Python, Django
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Mail : lokeshsonawane95@gmail.com
+- 📫 You can reach me at lokeshsonawane95@gmail.com

 <!---
 lokeshsonawane95/lokeshsonawane95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.